RafaelMicro/matter_sdk/docs/guides/rafael/Rafael_Factory_Data.md

 By default applications uses default device attestation credentials provider.
 There are two ways to modify different device attestation data.
 First, you can write hardcode value in your Matter code.
 Second, you can use the RafaelMicro MP tool to replace device attestation data.

-- Hardcoding - need to generate device attestion data to replace following c++ files
+- Hardcoding - you need to generate device attestion data and replace following c++ files
   - DeviceAttestationCredsExample.cpp
   - ExampleDACs.cpp
   - ExamplePAI.cpp